adarshaketh/BlahajTargetList/README.md

-# Blahaj Gang Target List
+# 🦈🦈Blahaj Gang Target List💪🦈
 A target list app made using Node.js+ CockroachDB and useful for Blahaj warriors

 # ✔️Requirements: